 Some digital marketing interview questions are not easily predictable.
 An interviewee might want to know if you’ve had experience creating a marketing strategy, if it was successful or not, or how you would approach a certain strategy.

 Just remember to always be honest.
-Whether you have had formal education in digital marketing or hands-on experience, make sure the employer knows from the get-go.
+Whether your expertise comes from having completed a marketing degree, having worked in the field for several years, or having attended a free digital marketing coding bootcamp, make sure the employer knows from the get-go.
 Some interviewees might want to see how you theoretically plan out a potential strategy.

 If it comes to that, here are some key things to keep in mind: